 I may write about beauty and skincare for a living, but that doesn’t necessarily mean I always put my advice into practice.
 For instance, some nights I find myself way too tired to remove my makeup and wash my face, resulting in the accompanying guilty feeling the next morning of, “Why did I do this to myself?”
 With sometimes-lazy habits like mine, I yearn for the simplicity of cleansing wipes.
 When we got a sample of La Fresh Oil-Free Face Cleanser Wipes, ($9.99, amazon.com) I knew I had to dive deeper to see what they’ll do to my skin.

-[caption id="attachment_24044" align="alignright" width="300"] This sweet fruit has been shown to improve wound healing by increasing cell turnover.[/caption] The extract from the sweet papaya fruit contains a large range of alkaloids, flavonoids, and polyphenols.
+The extract from the sweet papaya fruit contains a large range of alkaloids, flavonoids, and polyphenols.
 As such, it has a wide variety of uses, such as antinociceptive or antibacterial (African Journal of Pharmacy and Pharmacology, West Indian Medical Journal).
 It has been shown to help the skin heal after burns, likely because it increases cell turnover (Burns).

 More specifically, it helped wound-healing in diabetic rats by increasing hydroxyproline, a specific marker of collagen and an important component of the extracellular granulation tissue matrix.
 This resulted in rapid collagen turnover and accumulation (Indian Journal of Experimental Biology).
 Papaya also has a mild anti-inflammatory effect, which is ideal for soothing your skin after a long day (African Journal of Pharmacy and Pharmacology).